-In the introduction to Juan Tizol – His Caravan Through Life and American Culture, author, Basilio Serrano makes no bones about why he decided to put pen to paper: “To set the record straight and give credit where credit is due.”
+In the introduction to the book Juan Tizol, His Caravan Through American Life and Culture (Xlibris, 2012), Basilio Serrano makes no bones about the reason he chose to document the life and music of Juan Tizol.
+“To set the record straight,” says he, “and to give credit where credit is due.”

-During a recent conversation with Serrano, I asked him why he chose Juan Tizol as his main subject.
-“I chose Tizol because when he arrived in the U.S from Puerto Rico he spoke no English and was not familiar with American culture.
-Tizol knew little of jazz, and he played an unusual instrument – the valve trombone – which was mainly used in marching bands.
-Some would say Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he had an extremely successful life in music.”
+During a conversation with Serrano, I asked what drew him to Tizol.
+“I chose Tizol because he spoke no English when he arrived in the U.S. from Puerto Rico and was not familiar with American culture,” he explained.
+“Also, Tizol knew little of jazz and played the valve trombone, mainly used in marching bands.
+Some would say Tizol had three strikes against him, if not four, yet, despite the odds, he had an extremely successful life in music.”

-Lesser known is Tizol’s role as a racial trailblazer.
-During his tenure with Ellington’s orchestra, Tizol endured the indignity of being called a “blob of sour crème in a black bowl of caviar.”
-Also, he was forced to adhere to “color codes” and black face for the films “Black and Tan” (1929) and “Check and Double Check” (the 1930s).
-The fact that Tizol made a conscious choice to work with primarily black jazz orchestras, marry an African American woman (Rosebud Brown) and live in a mostly African-American community during a time when racial inequities were rampant speaks volumes about his character.
-When the Duke Ellington Orchestra toured the South and restaurants refused to serve the members of the band Tizol’s typical response was, “If you don’t serve them, you don’t serve me because I am with them.”
-Ironically, his detractors criticized Tizol for “trying to pass for black.”
+Lesser known is Tizol’s plight as a light-skinned Puerto Rican in an African American band.
+During his tenure with Ellington, he endured the indignity of being described by one critic as a “blob of sour crème in a black bowl of caviar.”
+Also, he willingly adhered to “color codes” and allowed the director of the films “Black and Tan” (1929) and “Check and Double Check” (the 1930s) to blacken his face.
+In spit of that, Tizol consciously chose to work with black jazz orchestras, married an African American woman, and lived and worked in an African-American community when racial inequities were rampant.
+Ironically, some of Tizol’s detractors unjustly accused him of “trying to pass for black.”

 Tizol remained with Ellington until 1944.
-Afterward, he joined Harry James’s orchestra to be close to home (California).
-He returned to the Ellington orchestra in 1951 and reunited with James three years later.
-In 1960, he spent one more year with Ellington, and appeared on television with Frank Sinatra and Nat King Cole, before retiring.
+Afterward, he joined Harry James’s orchestra because it was based out of the West Coast, and allowed him to spend time with his wife.
+He returned to the Ellington orchestra in 1951 and reunited with Harry James three years later.
+In 1960, he spent one year with Ellington and appeared on television with Frank Sinatra and Nat King Cole before retiring.

-In 1984, Tizol died of a heart attack at the Daniel Freeman Hospital in Inglewood, California.
-He was 84 years young.
+In 1984, at 84, Tizol died of a heart attack at the Daniel Freeman Hospital in Inglewood, California.

 - Ellington, Duke – Music is My Mistress (De Capo Press, 1973)